xiaobogaga/data-structure/README.md

 **HashTable**</p>
 **BPlusTree**

-# Motivations
+# Features

-The reason I build this project is for learning.
 Most of class provides few but really necessary functions, the benefit about this is that it can make code clean, more readable and more extensible.
 I also make data structures separate, For example, hashmap could be built on red-black tree array and this is what java hashmap does, but it turns